Archive for October, 2009

 In the complaint (paice_itc_complaint.pdf), Paice alleged that Toyota’s importation of the third generation Prius, the Camry Hybrid, the Lexus HS250h and RX450h (Accused Products) infringe U.S. Patent No. 5,343,970 (’970 Patent).

-Earlier this month the ITC issued a Notice of Investigation announcing its decision to conduct an investigation into Paice’s allegations.
+Earlier this month the ITC issued a announcing its decision to conduct an investigation into Paice’s allegations.

 In a prior case in the Eastern District of Texas Paice won a jury verdict that the second generation Prius, the Highlander and the Lexus RX 400h infringed two claims of the ‘970 Patent under the doctrine of equivalents, and the verdict was affirmed on appeal (see my previous post about the verdict and appeal here).